musti9sm/jimi-hendrix-tribute-page/README.md

 This is a jimi Hendrix Tribute page.

-It makes up the first part of my coding portfoloio.
+It makes up the first part of my  portfolio.

 You can see the project live at the following URL: